delve-team/delve/docs/source/index.rst

    embed       : samples embedded in the eigenspace of dimension 2

-To support researchers, it allows saving plots at various intervals through the :class:`~delve.torchcallback.CheckLayerSat` class.
+To support researchers, it allows saving plots at various intervals through the :class:`~delve.torchcallback.SaturationTracker` class.

 .. toctree::